 property to add to transactions, or aManager

 property to portfolios.
-Properties can have single values, multiple values, or values derived from mathematical or other operations, and can be optional or mandatory.
+Properties can have single values, multiple values, perpetual or time-variant values, or values derived from mathematical or other operations, and can be optional or mandatory.
 More information.Create custom entities to model real-world objects that LUSID does not natively represent.
 For example, you could create an

 entity to represent the concept of business units.
 More information.Create custom settings such as: